Finding-new-code/Finding-new-code/README.md

 🎉My code never has bugs,

-       it just develops random
+       It just develops randomly

             unexpected features.

-🧿  I Want to explore more and more.
+🧿  I want to explore more and more.

-🎋 My wish to visit Japan🇯🇵.
+🎋 My wish to visit Japan🗾.

 🚀 My hobby is star grazing.

-     Just to explore 🌌 constellation and
+     To explore 🌌 the constellation and

-     Search for meteor shower.🌠
+     Looking for a meteor shower.🌠

 🍛 I'm a foodie.
 Love to eat.